moead-framework/framework/docs/tuto.rst

 To make your problem compliant with the framework, your problem class has to extend the class :class:`moead_framework.problem.Problem` and implement the following 3 required functions :

 - the fitness function :code:`f(function_id, solution)` has 2 required parameters.
-The function must returns the objective value of the solution for the objective function_id in parameter.
+The function must return the objective value of the given ``solution`` for the objective specified by ``function_id``.

 .. note:: For compatibility with existing components, problems should be converted to minimization problems.

 .. code-block:: python